Alcohol Presentations and Their Effect on Nursing

 Intoxicated patients generally require more intensive and thorough monitoring to ensure the highest standard of care is met.
-For instance, intoxicated patients often present with alcohol-related injuries—such as head trauma—as a direct result of intoxication.
+For instance, intoxicated patients often present with alcohol-related injuries - such as head trauma - as a direct result of intoxication.
 In these cases, patients are more likely to develop respiratory distress and thus require ventilator assistance.
 They are also more at risk of developing pneumonia and are more likely to require intubation as a result of their intoxication.

 Alcohol abuse suppresses many parts of the immune system, which can lead to increased risk of infection (Happel et al. 2006).
 The course and resolution of bacterial and viral infections is severely impaired in alcohol-abusing patients, resulting in higher morbidity and mortality rates.
 The immunosuppressive effect of chronic alcohol ingestion also means greater care required from doctors and nurses in the ED.

 Nurses are regularly reported to have a strong negative perception of alcohol-related presentations due to a range of issues.
 Primarily, this includes verbal and physical assault.
 Acute alcohol intoxication causes a clinically significant maladaptive behavioural change that often manifests itself with an unstable mood and impaired judgement.
-The results in impaired social functioning with inappropriate sexual or aggressive behaviour.
+This results in impaired social functioning with inappropriate sexual or aggressive behaviour.
 Managing intoxicated and aggressive patients is distressing for all staff as well as being resource-intensive, thus affecting work schedules and other patients in the emergency department.

 Furthermore, due to increased monitoring, there is an increase in the nurses’ workload.
-When an intoxicated patient presents at the emergency department, healthcare professionals need to do a physical examination, analysis of nutritional and hydration status, and determine extent of alcoholism-related signs through chest, abdominal, and neurological examination.
+When an intoxicated patient presents at the emergency department, healthcare professionals need to do a physical examination, analysis of nutritional and hydration status, and determine the extent of alcoholism-related signs through chest, abdominal, and neurological examination.